m-nganga/DataAnalysis-R/README.md

 # DataAnalysis-R
-This is a repo for all analytics scripts done in R
+This is a repo for all business data analytics scripts done in R